-The Genetic Alliance UK website has a series of leaflets explaining about inherited conditions and has one about ‘Dominant Inheritance’ and a gossary of genetic terms together with a leaflet about possible questions to ask when attending genetic testing and counselling appointments.
+The Genetic Alliance UK website has a series of leaflets explaining about inherited conditions.
+There is a glossary of genetic terms and another about questions to ask when attending genetic testing and counselling appointments.
 All very useful resources and worth a read!

 For further information about this subject visit Genetic testing and counselling